skatz1990/messaging_pipeline/README.md

 # Infrastructure deployment using Terraform

 ## Terraform
 In every good CI/CD pipeline it is important to use IaC.
 Automating the infrastructure deployment is crucial for a healthy environemnt.
-Having an immutable deployment will allow you to focus on architecting a great app rather then patching up and monitoring monolithic solutions.
+Having an immutable deployment will allow you to focus on architecting a great app rather than patching up and monitoring monolithic solutions.
 Throuhg Terraform we can deploy all the needed resources while utilizing the module structure.

 ## AWS resources
 This deployment started as a local non-saclable POC application.
 In efforts to automate all things we have decided to use a few cloud native tools.